7 facts you might not have known about PFAS

 • Many types of ski wax.

-• Be careful with fire extinguishing foam.
+• Be careful with fire-extinguishing foam.

 • In the short term - nothing.
-Long-term and repeated intake of PFAS can lead to a range of health problems due to their persistence and bioaccumulation in the human body.
+Long-term and repeated intake of PFAS can lead to a range of health problems due to their persistence and buildup in the human body.
 Some of the documented effects include:

 • Elevated cholesterol levels